EcoAI-YuanLab/EcoAI-YuanLab.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I am seeking a PhD student and a Postdoc to join my lab at Department of Earth and Atmospheric Sciences, University of Houston.
+I am seeking a **fully funded PhD student** and a **2-year Postdoc** to join my lab at Department of Earth and Atmospheric Sciences, University of Houston.
 Our lab investigates ecosystem-climate interactions and their changes under disturbances (e.g., flood, wildfire, and land cover changes).
 Students and researchers interested in AI and environmental data science, remote sensing, land-atmosphere interaction, disturbance ecology, and climate sciences are welcome to apply.
 You will join a collaborative and interdisciplinary team, and have opportunities to work with our close collaborators in UH, Lawrence Berkeley National Lab, Stanford University, and UT Austin.

 #### PhD students